UC is a family-friendly employer, with a wealth of programs, policies and resources to support you and your family. These include:

 Employee Assistance Program

-All locations provide employee assistance programs, which offer free, confidential problem assessment and referral for faculty and staff for a wide range of issues, including:
+All locations provide assistance programs, which offer free, confidential problem assessment and referral for faculty and staff for a wide range of issues, including:

 - Child and teenager problems